BonsaiDen/JavaScript-Garden/doc/arguments.md

 ### Modification "magic"

-The `arguments` object creates getter and setter functions for both its properties as well as the functions formal parameters.
+The `arguments` object creates getter and setter functions for both its properties as well as the function's formal parameters.

 As a result, changing the value of a formal parameter will also change the value corresponding formal parameter, and the other way around.